 Cotton, Linen, Ramie, Hemp, Bamboo

-These fabrics burn very quickly on contact with fire.
-They burn with the smell of burning paper, leaves, or wood and leave soft grey coloured ash.
+These fabrics burn very quickly, vigorously on contact with fire.
+They burn with the smell of burning paper, leaves, or wood and leave soft grey colored ash.

 This includes Polyester, Nylon, Acetate, Acrylic, Olefin and Spandex.
 Synthetic fabrics have high melting point but melt easily enough once that is crossed.
 They burn and melt when ignited and continue to burn even after the flame is removed from the fabric.
 They produce smoke as they burn and this may be toxic, so take all precautions.
 Leaves a plastic like bead as residue.

 If the fabric is polyester: The fabric burns very quickly.
 The smell of fabric burning is that of chemical vinegar or burnt plastic.
 There will be small hard lumps in the ashes.

 Acetate and acrylic

 Fabric will burn and melt even after the flame is removed, leaving a hard bead.